Middle School English Language Learning (ELL) Specialist [2018-19 Academic Year]

 The network’s first school opened in fall 2003 in East Boston and now serves 224 students, grades 5 through 8.
 Excel Academy Chelsea, the 2nd school in our network, opened in fall 2011.
 Our third school, Excel Academy Orient Heights, opened in August of 2012.
 And our first high school, Excel Academy Charter High School, opened in fall 2015.
 Excel now educates more than 1100 students in grades 5-11.
 At full scale in 2019, Excel will enroll a total of 1,350 students in grades 5-12.

 The ELL Specialist provides direct instruction to students in need of a substantially separate English as a Second Language (ESL) course.
 A member of the Learning Support Department, this individual reports directly to the Head of School and is responsible for the following activities:

-o Advise teachers on modifying/accommodating curriculum for students in a pullout, ESL class.
+o Advise teachers on accommodating curriculum for ELL students.

-o Teach a substantially separate ESL-class, based on caseload or provide inclusion support for English classes containing ELL students.
+o Teach a substantially separate ELD class based on caseload, or provide inclusion support for classes containing ELL students.

 o Work specifically with ELL students during assigned periods of the day.

-o Manage the ELL program including, but not limited to: completing of necessary paperwork, training of teachers, management of parent and student communications, executing of student testing/screening, and upholding of general Department of Education compliance requests.
+o Manage the ELL program including, but not limited to: completion of necessary paperwork, training of teachers, management of parent and student communications, execution of student testing/screening, and upholding of general Department of Education compliance requests.

 o Align student support services with the school’s mission and educational philosophy.